SEAiq AIS Sharing is an easy way to get AIS information for many parts of the world.

 AIS Sharing has two sources of data.
 First, it provides access to all the feeds at the AIS Hub.
 AIS Hub is a cooperative way to get AIS data; people or organizations setup permanent AIS antennas and supply their feed to AIS Hub.
 In return AIS Hub sends that feed to the organizations.
 If you want to add AIS coverage for your area and it is not already provided, AIS Hub is one way to do that.

-Apple iPads and iPhones will normally turn off their cellular internet connection when they connect to a Wi-Fi network.
+Devices such as Apple iPads and iPhones will normally turn off their cellular internet connection when they connect to a WiFi network.
 You can follow these instructions in order find different approaches to having both connections active at the same time.

-If you have a local AIS base station that you would like included in AIS Sharing, you can of course share it using AIS sharing and leaving an iPad running.
-Alternatively, if you can email us at firstname.lastname@example.org with an IP address and TCP or UDP port, we can add the feed directly to the SEAiq server.
-The advantage of this approach is that it does not require an iPad to be left running SEAiq.
+If you have a local AIS base station that you would like included in AIS Sharing, you can email us at firstname.lastname@example.org with an IP address and TCP or UDP port.
+We can add the feed directly to the SEAiq server.

 This differs from normal AIS data in that it does not require AIS support for your vessel.
 Also, the information transmitted includes any adjustments you have made to the vessel's size and/or antenna offsets.
 Finally, the name of the pilot is included in the data that is shared.

-Note that you will not see your own data here.
-This will only have an effect if someone else is transmitting data.
+Note that you can not see your own data here.
+This only has an effect if someone else is transmitting data.

 Hi-Res AIS Targets Panel (Only SEAiq Pilot) : When enabled, a bar of 5 buttons is shown on the bottom of the display for AIS Hi-Res targets that are ahead of Own-Ship on the active route and up to 50nm.
 The vessels are displayed in order of distance from Own-Ship, up to 5 vessels.